-Talking Union.
+In 1955, Mary Travers and three schoolmates were given the opportunity to sing background vocals with Seeger for the album Talking Union.
 The group of students became known as the Song Swappers, and recorded three more albums with Seeger.
 They also appeared twice at Carnegie Hall.

 Her success as a musician gave Travers the confidence she needed to quit high school in her junior year.
 When she immediately accepted a role as a folk singer in the Broadway musical The Next President, she truly believed she was on her way to stardom.
-When the show closed only a few months later, however, Travers' career stalled.
+When the show closed only a few months later, however, Travers's career stalled.

-Paul Stookey and Peter Yarrow through music manager Albert Grossman, who was looking to form a folk group made up of a tall blonde woman, a good-looking guy, and a jokester.
+Travers met up with Paul Stookey and Peter Yarrow through music manager Albert Grossman, who was looking to form a folk group made up of a tall blonde woman, a good-looking guy, and a jokester.
 The folk group, named simply Peter, Paul & Mary, began their career at The Bitter End coffeehouse in 1961.

 Their first gig was in 1961 at New York's Bitter End coffeehouse, which was very well-received.
-Within a year, Peter, Paul and Mary had released their debut (self-titled) album, featuring Pete Seeger tunes like "If I Had a Hammer" and "Where Have All the Flowers Gone?"
+Within a year, Peter, Paul & Mary had released their debut (self-titled) album, featuring Pete Seeger tunes like "If I Had a Hammer" and "Where Have All the Flowers Gone?"